Pole Hill: Famous connections

 T. E. Lawrence once owned a considerable amount of land on the western side of the hill.
 Lawrence first rented the land, then began buying it in small parcels after the war.
 He dreamed of setting up a private press to print fine-edition books with his friend from Oxford, Vyvyan Richards.

 Enthused with the ideals of medievalism and craftsmanship in the style of William Morris, they planned to house their press in a medieval-style timber hall to be designed by the architect Herbert Baker and built himself a small hut there in which he lived for several years.
-Lawrence's hut was demolished in 1930 and rebuilt in The Warren, Loughton.
+Lawrence's hut was dismantled in 1930 and rebuilt in The Warren, Loughton.